The Symphony of Nature Unleashed

 Types of Rocks and Stones:

-Example: A combination of flat rocks for spillways, strategically placed boulders for stability, and river rocks for surface texture can create a visually captivating and authentic waterfall and stream design.
+Example: Combining flat rocks for spillways, boulders for structure, and river rocks for texture creates an authentic design.

 Considerations for Selection: